bdooling/bdooling.github.io/README.md

 Some additional stats can be viewed on the ADSB Exchange "[leaderboard](https://globe.adsbexchange.com/leaderboard/)" by searching for my feed ID (`9pzsO_x-W0IK`).

-### FT8
+#### FT8

-Along with my kids, we experiment with a few different radios and antennas to collect radio signals from far-flung places around the world.

-Our most recent activity can be seen at the [PSKReporter site](https://www.pskreporter.info/pskmap?preset&callsign=KI5QKF&timerange=86400&hideunrec=1&blankifnone=1&showsnr=1&showlines=1&mapCenter=37.22207150572336,-90.37766484038866,3.3992446412754806) (note: some days we're quiet / offline), while a comprehensive list of countries/territories we've received contacts from is maintained [here](https://raw.githubusercontent.com/bdooling/public_gh_content/refs/heads/master/rf/Countries-KI5QKF-AllTime-Unique.txt).
+Our most recent activity with this "weak signal" digital mode can be seen at the [PSKReporter site](https://www.pskreporter.info/pskmap?preset&callsign=KI5QKF&timerange=86400&hideunrec=1&blankifnone=1&showsnr=1&showlines=1&mapCenter=37.22207150572336,-90.37766484038866,3.3992446412754806) (note: some days we're quiet / offline), while a comprehensive list of countries/territories we've received contacts from is maintained [here](https://raw.githubusercontent.com/bdooling/public_gh_content/refs/heads/master/rf/Countries-KI5QKF-AllTime-Unique.txt).

 ___
 ## Other Avocations